 With short, carefully structured songs incorporating all manner of Egyptian themes and instruments, Nile instantly had a sound of their own.
 Deftly balancing guttural growls with flutes, percussion, effective chanting and an epic atmosphere that bordered on the biblical, the blasting and the Egyptian symbolism were juxtaposed perfectly.

 While Nile would arguably go on to record better albums, Amongst the Catacombs of Nephren-Ka remains a pivotal release and one that further widened death metal’s often self-imposed confines.

-Can’t live without any of them!
+We can’t live without any of ’em….how about you?